jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

     email: jaime@iki.fi

 --- abstract
 This document provides some guidelines on how to add Manufacturer Usage Descriptions (MUD) to CoAP environments.
+We propose the use of URLs using the "coaps://" scheme and the hosting of the MUD files on the endpoints themselves.

 --- middle